YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 where r1.10 represents the current release and platform information and r1.00 represents a previously used YottaDB release.

-On 64-bit platforms in M mode, ydbprofile sets the environment variable ydb_routines to something like the following (where $ydb_dist and $gtmver are as discussed above):
+On 64-bit platforms in M mode, ydb_env_set sets the environment variable ydb_routines to something like the following (where $ydb_dist and $gtmver are as discussed above):

 .. parsed-literal::
    $ydb_dir/$gtmver/o*($ydb_dir/$gtmver/r $ydb_dir/r) $ydb_dist/plugin/o($ydb_dist/plugin/r) $ydb_dist/libgtmutil.so $ydb_dist